aniolm9/docs.aniolmarti.cat/docs/debian/building-a-package.md

 `/build` can be found in the host system in `/var/lib/sbuild/build`.

 ## Run a test
-If there are tests configures in `debian/tests` you can test them with:
+If there are tests configured in `debian/tests` you can test them with:
 ```bash
 sudo autopkgtest -- null
 ```